-In January 2010, the FASB issued Accounting Standards Update 2010-06, Fair Value Measurements and Disclosures (Topic 820).
+In January 2010, the FASB issued Accounting Standards Update ("ASU") 2010-06, Fair Value Measurements and Disclosures (Topic 820): Improving Disclosures about Fair Value Measurements.
 New requirements for disclosure of information about transfers among the hierarchy's classification and the level of disaggregation of classes of assets were effective for the LLC for the year beginning on January 1, 2010, and the required disclosures are included in Note 5.
-Other requirements, including the gross presentation of purchases, sales, issuances, and settlements in the reconciliation for Level 3 fair value measurements are effective for the LLC in 2011 and are not expected to have a material effect on the LLC's financial statements.
+Other required disclosures include the gross presentation of purchases, sales, issuances, and settlements in the reconciliation for Level 3 fair value measurements, which were effective for the LLC for the year beginning on January 1, 2011 and are included in Note 5.